Circle Line Downtown, New York City

 Overview of Circle Line Downtown

 Check out detailed information of Circle Line Downtown which resides in the New York City.
 Circle Line Downtown is easily missed on a visit to New York City.

 Most of the New York City tours skip a visit to this place, but you can create your customized plan if you wish to visit Circle Line Downtown.

 More about New York City

-You won't miss your home when in New York City, hotels in New York City like Four Points By Sheraton New York Downtown, Courtyard By Marriott New York Downtown Manhattan/world Trade Center Area and Hampton Inn Manhattan/downtown- Financial District offer some of the best places to stay in the city.
+You can enjoy a comfortable stay in the city by booking the best hotels in New York City like Hampton Inn Manhattan/downtown- Financial District, Four Points By Sheraton New York Downtown and Courtyard By Marriott New York Downtown Manhattan/world Trade Center Area.

-Share your experience - Rate Circle Line Downtown, New York City
+Circle Line Downtown, New York City Reviews - Write a Review

 I hope to take a tour at some point in the future, it looked like fun when my wife and I were in NYC.
 The ticket booth and building behind it are off the Circle Line V, formerly the warship USS Phenakite in WW2.
 These were off the warship's bridge and were the pilot house and wardroom.
 The rest of the ship is hiding in a creek in Kentucky.
 Both the ships captain and helmsman are still living.
 I do not know what the long term on those facilities are since the Maritime Museum is undergoing renovations and no one ever calls back.The ship's drawings from 1902 still exist also to aid in reconstruction of the vessel., Since the sides are armored and it's in fresh water the signs will likely be up there awhile yet.